TheOtherRolesAU/TheOtherRoles/README.md

 ## Lawyer
 ### **Team: Neutral**
-The Lawyer is a neutral role that tries to win with or without his client.
+The Lawyer is a neutral role that has a client that can only be an Impostor, Jackal or Sidekick.
-The Lawyer gets assigned a target, that he needs to keep alive in order to win.
-Depending on the settings, the client knows that he's someones client.
+The Lawyer needs to keep his client alive in order to win as a Lawyer.
 If his client dies or gets voted out, the Lawyer gets changes his role and becomes the [Pursuer](#pursuer), which has a different goal to win the game.

 The Lawyer can win in multiple ways:
-- Lawyer alive & client alive + client win (sabotage win exluded) | Lawyer takes over a solo Lawyer win
-- "Lawyer Wins After Meetings" is set to true and number of meetings reached + Lawyer alive & client alive | Lawyer takes over a solo Lawyer win
-- Lawyer dead & client alive + client win (sabotage win exluded) | Lawyer & Client double win (team client + Lawyer win)
+- Lawyer dead and client alive: The Lawyer wins together with the winning team because he kept his client alive
+- Lawyer alive and client alive: The Lawyer wins with the winning team because he kept his client alive.
+The client **doesn't** win (even if his Impostor/Team Jackal mate wins).
+Hence the client should keep the Lawyer alive for some time, to get some help during the meetings, but has to eliminate him soon enough to not get his win stolen.

 **NOTE:**
-- The client can only be Impostor, Jackal & Sidekick (Lover`s exluded).
-If the client disconnects, he will turn into the Pursuer
+- If the client disconnects, the Lawyer will also turn into the Pursuer
-- Lawyer can already do the Pursuer tasks (won't count to progress bar)
-- If "Lawyer Target Knows" is set to off, nobody knows there is a Lawyer which makes it much easier to get the Lawyer win
+- If "Lawyer Target Knows" is set to true, the client will know that he someone is his Lawyer, but he won't know who.

 ### Game Options
 | Name | Description |
 |----------|:-------------:|
-| Lawyer Target Knows | Target knows that it is the target (marked with "§", if lawyer dies the mark will disappear)
+| Lawyer Target Knows | The arget knows that it is the target (marked with "§", if lawyer dies the mark will disappear)
 | Lawyer Wins After Meetings | If set to true, the Lawyer wins after a configurable amount of meetings (can`t start meetings himself)
 | Lawyer Needed Meetings To Win | -
 | Lawyer Vision | Pursuer has normal vision